 Anyone on campus that needs vulnerability or web application scanning should email firstname.lastname@example.org, or call (832) 842-4695.

 Types of Scanning Services

-Web sites are most vulnerable to attacks from hackers.
-Web sites that contain applications like carts, forms, login pages, dynamic content are prone to attacks.
-Web applications are generally deployed on port 80 which has to remain open and hence provide no protection.
-Some of the examples of web vulnerabilities are
+Websites are most vulnerable to attacks from hackers.
+Websites that contain applications like carts, forms, login pages, and dynamic content are prone to attacks.
+Web applications are generally deployed on port 80, which has to remain open and hence provides no protection.
+Some of the examples of web vulnerabilities are:

 - SQL injection

 - Cross Site Scripting (XSS)

 - Remote Code execution

 - The network at UH belongs to UH and only authorized persons may do scans.
 Anyone caught doing unauthorized scans is subject to university sanctions or legal actions.
 If you have to ask if you can do a scan then you're most likely not authorized.